Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 \begin{theorem}[Asymptotic distribution of CQIV] Under the stated assumptions

-\end{theorem} We can estimate the variance-covariance matrix using standard methods and carry out analytical inference based on the normal distribution.
-Estimators for the components of the variance can be formed, e.g., following Powell (1991) and Koenker (2005).
+\end{theorem} We can estimate the variance-covariance matrix $J^{-1}(u) \Lambda (u) J^{-1}(u)$ using standard methods and carry out analytical inference based on the normal distribution.
+Estimators for the components of the variance can be formed following Powell (1991) and Koenker (2005).
 However, this is not very convenient for practice due to the complicated form of these components and the need to estimate conditional densities.
-Instead, we suggest using weighted bootstrap (Chamberlain and Imbens, 2003, Ma and Kosorok, 2005, Chen and Pouzo, 2009) and prove its validity in what follows.
+Instead, we suggest using weighted bootstrap (Ma and Kosorok, 2005, Chen and Pouzo, 2009) and prove its validity in what follows.

-We focus on weighted bootstrap because it has practical advantages over nonparametric bootstrap to deal with discrete regressors with small cell sizes and the proof of its consistency is not overly complex, following the strategy set forth by Ma and Kosorok (2005).
-Moreover, a particular version of the weighted bootstrap, with exponentials acting as weights, has a nice Bayesian interpretation (Chamberlain and Imbens, 2003).
+We focus on weighted bootstrap because the proof of its consistency is not overly complex, following the strategy set forth by Ma and Kosorok (2005).
+This bootstrap also has practical advantages over nonparametric bootstrap to deal with discrete regressors with small cell sizes, because it avoids having singular designs under the bootstrap data generating process.
+Moreover, a particular version of the weighted bootstrap, with exponentials acting as weights, has a nice Bayesian interpretation (Hahn, 1997, Chamberlain and Imbens, 2003).

 To describe the weighted bootstrap procedure in our setting, we first introduce the ``weights''.